All Episodes

 They took it out.

-And before her sent, we well, you know, let me just stay with this for a second.
+And before her sin, you know, let me just stay with this for a second.

-Um, you know, Paige, you know, was uh Page admitted said Strzok says that um admitted Mueller never asked him about anything about the texting, about protecting the the country, uh, about Strzok's explanation of the insurance policy.
+You know, Paige, you know, Paige Strzz says that admitted Mueller never asked him about anything about the texting, about protecting the country, about Strzzok's explanation of the insurance policy.

-Muller hired this guy for the very purpose, if you listen to Lisa Page to go after Russia collusion.
+Mueller hired this guy for the very purpose, if you listen to Lisa Page, to go after Russia collusion.

 They didn't even bring up the whole thing about the acid washing and deleting of 33,000 emails.